francofelipe21/backend-challenge-MyHotel/README.md

 * The "getEmailsOverview" method of the "SurveyNotificationService" class was called.
 * "SurveyNotificationService" calls the "getEmailsOverview" method of "EmailTemplateService".
 * "EmailTemplateService" queries the repository for a list of "EmailsOverviewTemplateDataProjection".

-Note: The "EmailsOverviewTemplateDataProjection" interface was created to serve as a container for the data in the new query.
+* The "EmailsOverviewTemplateDataProjection" interface was created to serve as a container for the data in the new query.
+* The "getEmailsOverview" method was created in the repository to query for the most popular domains.